Disney’s Festival of the Arts is back for 2023, and we couldn’t be more excited!

 Be on the lookout for these Artful Photo Ops

-Here are some of the photo ops from previous festivals.
-We expect to see a similar lineup for 2023:
+Here are the photo ops available for 2023:

 You’ll once again be able to find artists around the World Showcase creating masterpieces out of chalk.